Certificate in Teaching English as a Foreign Language

 The TEFL certificate requirements consist of the following five courses:

-AL 3021 Introduction to Linguistics (3 hrs.–prerequisite for the others)
+AL 3021 Introduction to Linguistics (3 hrs.–prerequisite for the others; also has a prerequisite; see below for more information)

 AL 3041 Second Language Acquisition (3 hrs.)